• Post author:

 • Sports

-Let’s break each topic down into more specific topics so that you can become a successful language learner.
-Each section also contains a few ideas to practice speaking within the topics, so check it out.
+Let’s break each topic into more specific situations to help you learn the language.
+Each section also contains a few ideas for practicing speaking within the topics, so check it out.

 Within travel, you can choose the following topics when learning a language: